Plan & Prepare

 First Things First

-• Appoint a ‘lead’ emergency planner in the team.
+• Appoint a ‘lead’ emergency planner in the team or assign responsibilities for aspects of your facility’s health and safety.

 • Identify the emergencies you might need to plan for and discuss with your team the risks or hazards that are most relevant to your practice.

-• Find where your mains water is connected, where your electricity control box is, and where your gas shutoff valve is (if you have one).
+• Find where your mains water is connected, where your electricity control box is, and where your gas shutoff valve is (if you have one); make sure your team knows where these are.

 • Complete your emergency plan and put it with your emergency kit (include a copy of your building and floor plan).